GeopaymeEE/btcpaysme/README.md

 [![Coverage Status](https://img.shields.io/coveralls/bitpay/copay.svg)](https://coveralls.io/r/bitpay/copay?branch=master)
 [![Stories in Ready](https://badge.waffle.io/bitpay/copay.svg?label=in progress&title=In progress)](https://waffle.io/bitpay/copay)

-*Copay* is an easy-to-use, open-source, multiplatform, multisignature, secure bitcoin wallet platform for both  individuals and companies.
+*btcpays* is an easy-to-use, open-source, multiplatform, multisignature, secure bitcoin wallet platform for both  individuals and companies.

-*Copay* uses Bitcore-Wallet-Service (https://github.com/bitpay/bitcore-wallet-service) for peer syncronization and bitcore network interfacing.
+*btcpays* uses Bitcore-Wallet-Service (https://github.com/bitpay/bitcore-wallet-service) for peer syncronization and bitcore network interfacing.

 ## Before you start

-Current Copay version is meant to be run on *mobile devices OR desktop application*, NOT browsers.
+Current btcpays version is meant to be run on *mobile devices OR desktop application*, NOT browsers.

 When running Copay as a web page, and a browser extension is enabled, the browser extension could have access to Copay internal data, and compromise the user's private key